Evolution of ageing: Mortality

 Mortality is the number of deaths, in a particular group, over a specific time period.
 There are two types of mortality: intrinsic and extrinsic mortality.
 Intrinsic mortality is defined as mortality due to ageing, the physiological decline due to innate processes, whereas extrinsic mortality is the result of environmental factors such as for example predation, starvation, accidents and others.
 Flying animals such as bats, for example, have fewer predators, and therefore have a low extrinsic mortality.
 Birds are warm-blooded and similar in size to many small mammals, yet often live 5–10 times as long.
 They face less predation than ground-dwelling mammals, and thus have lower extrinsic mortality.

 When examining the body-size vs. lifespan relationship, one also observes that predatory mammals tend to live longer than prey mammals in a controlled environment, such as a zoo or nature reserve.
-The explanation for the long lifespans of primates (such as humans, monkeys, and apes) relative to body size is that due to their intelligence, manage to achieve lower extrinsic mortality.
+The explanation for the long lifespans of primates (such as humans, monkeys, and apes) relative to body size is that they manage to achieve lower extrinsic mortality due to their intelligence.